12 Highest-Paying Side Hustles That Won’t Burn You Out

 Key points:

-• Some of the highest-paying side hustles include freelance writing and editing, becoming a notary public, and small business automation.
+The highest-paying side hustles include freelance writing and editing, becoming a notary public, and small business automation.

-• The top side hustles pay as much as $150 an hour, $2,000 a project, and $10,000 a month or more
+The top side hustles pay as much as $150 an hour, $2,000 a project, and $10,000 a month or more.

 12 Highest-Paying Side Hustles (No Burnout Included)

-Here’s a sneak peek into our side hustle conversation on our podcast, Two Cents
+Here’s a sneak peek into our side hustle conversation on our podcast, Two Cents:

-Many of these high-earning side hustles require working as a freelancer.
+Many of these side hustles require working as a freelancer.
 Not all, but many.
-They typically charge hourly or by project and set aside money for taxes instead of earning a paycheck as a W-2 employee.
-Keep this in mind when looking at any side hustle-related pay data.
+They typically charge hourly or by project, and have to set aside money for income and self-employment taxes.

 You can find more transparent pay data by searching for any of the below side jobs in our Salary Database.
 Don’t forget to join and add yours too!